happyman09/kaliyuga-countdown/README.md

-# Kaliyug Countdown – The Final Breath of Kali Yuga 🌌⏳
+# Kaliyuga Countdown – The Final Breath of Kali Yuga 🌌⏳
-**Kaliyug Countdown – Just a cosmic timer for fun, tracking the mythical end of Kali Yuga.
+**Kaliyuga Countdown – Just a cosmic timer for fun, tracking the mythical end of Kali Yuga.
 Glow, stars, and a touch of apocalypse vibes! -because why not?**

 **Go, go-** https://happyman09.github.io/kaliyuga-countdown/
 <hr>